-A map depicting the subject site and all abutting parcels and rightsof-way within a fifty (50) foot radius, upon which an analysis of the site's natural resources and hazards shall be portrayed for the purpose of identifying areas to be protected and/or avoided.
+A map depicting the subject site and all abutting parcels and rights-of-way within a fifty (50) foot radius, upon which an analysis of the site's natural resources and hazards shall be portrayed for the purpose of identifying areas to be protected and/or avoided.
 Each component listed below shall be depicted on the site analysis map and the data source for each component shall be noted on the map.
 The map scale shall be large enough to show all details clearly on a sheet size of twenty-four (24) inches by thirty-six (36) inches.
+The site analysis map may include:

-(1) Topography.
-A topographic mapping of the site at (one) 1-foot contour intervals for sites up to (five)5 acres and (two) 2-foot contour intervals for sites over (five) 5 acres in order to identify areas where the slope exceeds thirty percent (30%) grade.

-- (2) Geology and Soils.
-A mapping of the geologic, seismic, and soil conditions, including areas of landslide or fault potential. - (a) A preliminary geotechnical/soils report for the subdivision, prepared by a registered civil engineer in accordance with the San Mateo County Minimum Standards for Geotechnical Reports, will be required for the subdivision unless the County determines that, due to the knowledge it has as to the qualities of the soils of the subdivision, no preliminary analysis is necessary.
+- (1) Topography.
+A topographic mapping of the site at (one) 1-foot contour intervals for sites up to (five) 5 acres and (two) 2-foot contour intervals for sites over (five) 5 acres in order to identify areas where the slope exceeds thirty percent (30%) grade. - (2) Geology and Soils.
+A mapping of the geologic, seismic, and soil conditions, including areas of landslide or fault potential. - (a) A preliminary geotechnical/soils report for the subdivision, prepared by a registered civil engineer in accordance with the San Mateo County Minimum Standards for Geotechnical Reports, will be required for the subdivision unless the County determines that, due to the knowledge it has as to the qualities of the soils of the parent parcel, no preliminary analysis is necessary.
 The preliminary geotechnical/soils report shall be submitted to the County Geologist for review.
-The County Geologist shall review the report and may require additional information or reject the report if it is found to be incomplete, inaccurate, or unsatisfactory. - If a preliminary geotechnical/soils report is required, and (b) indicates the presence of geotechnical or other hazards which, if not corrected, would lead to structural defects, a soils investigation of each resulting parcel lot in the subdivision may be required.
+The County Geologist shall review the report and may require additional information or reject the report if it is found to be incomplete, inaccurate, or unsatisfactory. - (b) If a preliminary geotechnical/soils report is required, and indicates the presence of geotechnical or other hazards which, if not corrected, would lead to structural defects, a soils investigation of each resulting lot in the subdivision may be required.
 This soils investigation, prepared by a registered civil engineer, shall recommend the corrective action which is likely to prevent structural damage to each structure proposed for construction in the area where the soil problem exists.
-The County may approve the subdivision or portion thereof where these soil problems exist if it determines that the recommended action is likely to prevent structural damage to each structure to be constructed, and as a condition to the issuance of any building permit may require that the approved recommended action be incorporated in the construction of each structure - (3) Hydrology.
-A hydrologic mapping of surface drainage patterns, flow quantity from any on-site springs, and the size and location of all water courses on or abutting the property, including an analysis of the capacity to locate septic tanks or fields, when public sewerage is not available. - (4) Vegetation and Wildlife.
-A mapping of the plant communities and wildlife on the site, including but not limited to sausals, wetlands, and identification of sensitive habitat (especially legally protected species).
+The County may approve the subdivision or portion thereof where these soil problems exist, if it determines that the recommended action is likely to prevent structural damage to each structure to be constructed.
+The issuance of any building permit may require that the approved recommended action be incorporated in the construction of each structure.